Skip to main content

 Network Path Troubleshooting with Linux

-Master network troubleshooting on Linux with Equinix Metal, covering everything from basic IP configurations to advanced routing diagnostics, ensuring efficient data flow and connectivity troubleshooting.
+Learn the tools for network troubleshooting on Linux with Equinix Metal, from basic IP configurations to advanced routing diagnostics

 Network Path Troubleshooting with Linux

-Networking is Hard.
-Sure, plugging a bunch of boxes into other boxes is easy enough, but actually getting the right bits to flow from the right computers across the wilds of the internet and end up at the right destination, pointed to the correct port that’s open and listening for traffic gets really complicated really fast.
-And when you add on the fact that sometimes the Equinix Magic that can provide you with blazing interconnect speeds, can also cause some unfamiliar network behavior it can be really nice to have a friend or at least a guide to help you figure out where your packets are going.
+Networking can be tricky.
+Plugging a bunch of boxes into other boxes is easy enough, but actually getting the right bits to flow from the right computers across the wilds of the internet and end up at the right destination, pointed to the correct port that’s open and listening for traffic, gets really complicated really fast.
+At the interconnect speeds Equinix can provide, you may run into some unfamiliar network behavior.

 This guide will provide you with a solid foundation of network troubleshooting on Linux.
 While this is generically useful for anyone sending bits between servers, the focus will be on troubleshooting connections between you (or your data center) and Equinix.
 Even if this doesn’t solve your problems, you’ll be able to provide all the information needed to our customer success team to get you the rest of the way there.

-• Equinix Metal Account w/ access to machines in question
+• An Equinix Metal Account with access to machines in question

 • A local Linux system (some tools may require root/sudo access)